This section explains how to configure QDNS on your Qumulo cluster.

 • Infoblox: Configure zone delegation.
 For more information, see Configuring Delegated, Forward, and Stub Zones in the Infoblox documentation.

-• Other DNS Providers: If you use a cloud DNS provider (such as Amazon Route 53, Microsoft Azure DNS, or Google Cloud DNS) and the cloud service isn’t able to communicate with your Qumulo cluster directly, you must create NS (Name Server) records in the parent zone and point them to your Qumulo cluster’s name server IP addresses.
+• Other DNS Providers: If you use a cloud DNS provider (such as Amazon Route 53, Microsoft Azure DNS, or Google Cloud DNS) and the cloud service can’t communicate with your Qumulo cluster directly, you must create NS (Name Server) records in the parent zone and point them to your Qumulo cluster’s name server IP addresses.
 For example:

-When you specify the name server IP addresses, use approximately four floating IP addresses from your Qumulo cluster which will act as the DNS endpoints that respond to queries for the delegated zone.
+When you specify the name server’s IP addresses, use a minimum of three floating IP addresses from your Qumulo cluster.
+These floating IP addresses act as the DNS endpoints that respond to queries for the delegated zone.

 Configuring QDNS by Using the qq CLI